 Being buried in student loan debt isn’t fun.
 But there are times when your student loan debt is more than just a burden — it’s a nightmare.
-If your student loan situation has reached a critical level, you may want to consider seeking out a student loan lawyer.
+If your debt situation has reached a critical level, you may want to consider seeking a student loan lawyer.

-First, you may be wondering what a student loan lawyer even is.
+First, you may be wondering what a student loan attorney even is.

-“A student loan lawyer is a lawyer with advance knowledge of student loans — not [someone] who says, ‘You can’t do anything about student loans,’” said Joshua Cohen, who runs a student loan legal practice of his own, along with his site TheStudentLoanLawyer.com.
+“A student loan lawyer is a lawyer with advanced knowledge of student loans — not [someone] who says, ‘You can’t do anything about student loans,’” said Joshua Cohen, who runs a student loan legal practice of his own, along with his site TheStudentLoanLawyer.com.

 A student loan lawyer can help you navigate the complicated world of student loans and shed light on some tricky situations.

-“They understand the ins and outs of both federal and private student loans, all the differences,”adds Cohen.
-“The way to maneuver through the federal system, getting folks out of default and onto affordable repayment plans, and how to use the law with or without lawsuit to make the system work for the borrower.”
+“They understand the ins and outs of both federal and private student loans, all the differences, [as well as] the way to maneuver through the federal system, getting folks out of default and onto affordable repayment plans, and how to use the law with or without a lawsuit to make the system work for the borrower,” said Cohen.

 Before hiring a student loan lawyer, it’s important to know how they can help you.
 Not everyone needs legal counsel, but given the right situation, it could be a good investment.

-According to Adam S. Minsky of BostonStudentLoanLawyer.com, a student loan lawyer can help you in the following ways:
+According to college debt expert, attorney Adam Minsky, a student loan lawyer can help you in the following ways:

-- Provide legal advice and guidance regarding your legal rights and options
+- They can provide you with legal advice and guidance regarding your rights and options.

-- Represent your interests in communications or negotiations with a student loan holder, student loan servicer, debt collection agency, or administrative body
+- They can represent your interests in communications or negotiations with a student loan holder, student loan servicer, debt collection agency or administrative body.

-- Help you resolve delinquencies or defaults, or to apply for a discharge
+- A lawyer can help you resolve delinquencies or defaults or apply for loan discharge.

-- Protect you from unfair or abusive conduct by debt collectors and other agencies
+- They can protect you from unfair or abusive conduct by debt collectors and other agencies.

 Student loan lawyers can help you with the nuances of private student loans, too.

-“A lawyer should always be consulted when dealing with private loans as those are subject to state law,” says Cohen.
+“A lawyer should always be consulted when dealing with private loans, as those are subject to state law,” Cohen said.
 “What works in one state may not work in another.
 Only a licensed attorney in that particular state will know what can and can’t work.”

 Now that you have a better idea of how a student loan lawyer can help, should you hire one?
 Is it the right time?

-“Every person is different, and every situation is different – whether someone should contact a student loan lawyer really depends on your specific circumstances,” says Minsky.
+“Every person is different, and every situation is different.
+Whether someone should contact a student loan lawyer really depends on your specific circumstances,” said Minsky.

-While you may not need a student loan lawyer, hiring one can be immensely useful if you need some assistance navigating your specific situation.
-Student loan lawyers can share their expertise and offer solutions — solutions that you might be able to figure out on your own, but with extensive research and a ton of time.
+While you may not need a student loan lawyer, hiring one can be immensely useful if you require some assistance dealing with your specific situation.
+Student loan lawyers can share their expertise and offer solutions — solutions that you might be able to figure out on your own, but only after extensive research and a ton of time.

-Although Minsky believes not everyone needs to hire a student loan lawyer, he admits that “Having an attorney representing you can be enormously helpful if you’re feeling overwhelmed, you’re not sure of your legal options, you’ve been sued, or you’re dealing with a complex legal issue.”
+Although Minsky believes not everyone needs to hire a student loan lawyer, he said that “having an attorney representing you can be enormously helpful if you’re feeling overwhelmed, you’re not sure of your legal options, you’ve been sued or you’re dealing with a complex legal issue.”